google-research/dex-lang/julia/README.md

 Int64
 ```

-To convert function `Atom`s into something you can execute, use `NativeFunction`.
+To convert function `Atom`s into something you can execute as if it was a regular julia function use `NativeFunction`.
+This will compile it and handing inputs and outputs without needing to del with `Atom`s directly.

 ```julia
 julia> const add_two = NativeFunction(m.addTwo)